nenieiri-42Yerevan/Little-penguin-1/README.md

 ### ex05:
 **Instructions**:
   - Take the kernel module written for [ex01](ex01/) and modify it to be a misc char device driver.
-  - Make it behave specifically on reads and writes.
+  - The misc device should be created with a dynamic minor number.
   - The misc device node should show up in /dev/fortytwo.
   - The misc device should be registered when the module is loaded, and unregistered when it is unloaded.
+  - Make it behave specifically on reads and writes.

 **Notes**
   - [Major and Minor numbers](https://embetronicx.com/tutorials/linux/device-drivers/character-device-driver-major-number-and-minor-number/)